Your Facelift Consultation

 The Facelift Procedure

-Your facelift will be performed using general anesthesia at our outpatient Ambulatory Surgery Center.
+Your facelift will be performed under general anesthesia at our outpatient Ambulatory Surgery Center.
 An incision will be made within your natural hairline, beginning near each temple, continuing just in front of your ears, and then finishing back by the nape of your neck.
-From here, Dr. Kolder and Dr. Improta are able to tighten underlying muscles, remove or reshape the facial tissue to achieve a more youthful and lifted facial structure, and reduce excess skin to get rid of any drooping or sagging.
+From here, Dr. Kolder is able to tighten underlying muscles, remove or reshape the facial tissue to achieve a more youthful and lifted facial structure, and reduce excess skin to get rid of any drooping or sagging.
 Liposuction may also be performed to eliminate any stubborn facial fat around your chin or neck.
-When addressing bands in the neck region, an incision is performed in the crease under the chin.
-Finally, suture repair is performed.
+When addressing bands in the neck region, an incision is performed in the crease under the chin and suture repair is performed.
 A temporary wrap will often be applied after your surgery to help reduce swelling and any accumulations of fluids under the skin.

 Recovering from a Facelift